BedquiltDB/bedquilt-core/doc/guide/quick_start.md

 ## What Next?

 Check out the full documentation for the `bedquiltdb` docker image on [Docker Hub](https://hub.docker.com/r/bedquiltdb/bedquiltdb/), or move on to reading the rest of the [BedquiltDB Guide](index.md)

+Or, read the [Spec](../spec.md), to get an overview of all the cool stuff BedquiltDB supports.